-Mark this, my dear friends - Let everyone be quick to listen, 19 slow to speak, and slow to get angry; for human anger does not 20 forward the righteous purpose of God.
+Mark this, my dear friends - Let everyone be quick to listen, 19 slow to speak, and slow to get angry; for human anger does 20 not forward the righteous purpose of God.
 Therefore, get rid of all filthiness and whatever wickedness still remains, and in a humble spirit receive that message which has been planted in your hearts and is able to save your souls.
-Put that message into prac-22 tice, and do not merely listen to it - deceiving yourselves.
+Put that message 22 into practice, and do not merely listen to it - deceiving your-23 selves.
 For, when anyone listens to it and does not practice it, they are like a person looking at their own face in a mirror.
-They look at themselves, then go on their way, but the person who looks carefully 25 into the perfect Law, the Law of freedom, and continues to do so, not listening to it and then forgetting it, but putting it into practice - that person will be blessed in what they do.
+They 24 look at themselves, then go on their way, but the person who 25 looks carefully into the perfect Law, the Law of freedom, and continues to do so, not listening to it and then forgetting it, but putting it into practice - that person will be blessed in what they do.
 When a person appears to be religious, yet does not bridle their tongue, but imposes on their own conscience, that person's religious observances are valueless.
-That religious observance which is pure and spotless in the eyes of God our Father is this - to visit orphans and widows in their trouble, and to keep oneself uncontaminated by the world.
+That religious observance which is pure and spotless in the eyes of God our Father is this to visit orphans and widows in their trouble, and to keep oneself uncontaminated by the world.